paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 Here's what I want:

-1. theme changes should require maximum 3 interactions (from opening the picker to getting back to writing)
+1. theme changes that require *maximum* 3 interactions (from opening the picker to getting back to writing)
 2. an easy way to associate themes with OS appearance (light, dark, automatic)
-3. more than theme per appearance
+3. more than one theme per appearance

 Now, things are easy if we choose only **two** items from the list above.
-Things get a bit wonky if we want to do all three.
+But they get a bit wonky if we want to do all three.
 How to keep clear affordances for users at a single glance, without making them feel like they're about to fill a visa application just to change the background to dark?

 There's a tonne of UX patterns to learn from, again, *if* we stick to two items from the list.
 So, following [MISS](<../MISS – Make It Stupid, Simple>) I came up with a dumber solution and I'm pretty happy with it: the selected theme is tied to the current OS appearance.